exograd/erl-cmdline/doc/handbook.md

     {flag, ShortName, LongName, Description}

-- `ShortName`: a string containing a single character identifying the option or `undefined`.
+- `ShortName`: a string containing a single character identifying the option, or `undefined`.
-- `LongName`: a string identifying the option or `undefined`.
+- `LongName`: a string identifying the option, or `undefined`.
 - `Value`: a string indicating the type of value to be passed to the option;
   it is only used for display in usage strings.
 - `Default`: a string containing the default value for the option, or